luk3thomas/librato-client/README.md

   submit: function(message) {
     this.messenger.send(message)

-      .then(librato.timing('time'))
+      // Time how long it takes to submit a message .then(librato.timing('time'))
       /* If the request is successful our timer will send the following payload
        * to the server: